 If you wish, you can certainly omit the hemp seeds if they aren’t available in your area; the recipe will taste just as good, but I do urge you to give them a try here.

-SWEET POTATO LENTIL & HEMP SOUP
+SWEET POTATO SOUP with RED LENTILS & HEMP SEED

 - 2 tbsp olive oil